kennyinthirathclq/how-do-react-good/README.md

 - Start by creating the bare necessities for a React component
 - Add a hello world
 - import in the App.js and render the JSX element

+- Let's now render an array that can be output to a traditional HTML list
+- Say we have an array
+- We know we will have a <ul> item but want to create an <li> for each element in the array

+- JSX to the rescue
+- When using JSX, we must use { } as an escape block for running or referencing Javascript code
+- So we map each value in the array to an <li> item
+- This syntax is pre ES6, easier for newbie readability but let's use the latest syntax